 Is the World More Dangerous Now Than Ever?

-We seemed to have evolved to love fear
+We seem to have evolved to love fear.

-Some readers might not want to tackle the hefty Better Angels, from cover to cover, it is almost 800 pages long.
+Some readers might not want to tackle the hefty Better Angels, from cover to cover, as it is almost 800 pages long.
 Never fear: Pinker has in several places provided good synopses of his research and conclusions.
-One can google “Pinker, safer world,” or read this or this or this.
+One can search “Pinker, safer world,” or read this, this or this.

-Let’s have our own synopsis (these four passages are quotes, taken from Pinker’s and Mack’s December, 22 2014 Slate article).
+Let’s have our own synopsis (these four passages are quotes, taken from Pinker and Mack’s Dec.
+22, 2014 Slate article).

 Homicide.
 Worldwide, about five to 10 times as many people die in police-blotter homicides as die in wars.
 And in most of the world, the rate of homicide has been sinking.